deepfence/FlowMeter/docs/docs/flowmeter/index.md

 ---
-title: Introduction to Flowmeter
+title: Introduction to FlowMeter
 ---

-# Deepfence FlowMeter
+# FlowMeter

-FlowMeter is an experimental utility built to analyse and classify packets by looking at packet headers.
+Deepfence FlowMeter is an experimental utility built to analyse and classify packets by looking at packet headers.
 We use FlowMeter internally to quickly analyse and label packets.

 ## Primary design goals